hash table

 remove(v)empty index h(v)-

-identical to DAT, just using the hash of the value,
+identical to DAT, just using the hash of the value as the index

 Separate chaining